4 Stocks Insiders Are Buying | Benzinga

 Below is a look at a few recent notable insider purchases.
 For more, check out Benzinga's insider transactions platform.

-- What’s Happening: Jackson Financial recently reported a year-over-year increase in sales and announced a $300 million buyback.
+- What’s Happening: Marketwise recently reported $42.50 million in sales for the third quarter.

-- What Jackson Financial Does: Jackson Financial Inc helps Americans grow and protect their retirement savings and income to enable them to pursue financial freedom for life.
+- What MarketWise Does: Marketwise Inc is a multi-brand subscription services platform providing premium financial research, software, education, and tools for investors.
+Its products are built for high-value financial research, education, actionable investment ideas, and investment software.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.